ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

   - Updated interaction model
   - Text revisions based on changes in {{-RATS}} and comments provided on rats@ietf.org.

+- Changes from version 02 to version 00 RATS related document
+  - update of the challenge/response diagram
+  - minor rephrasing of Prerequisites section
+  - rephrasing to information elements and interaction model section

+- Changes from version 00 to version 01
+  - added Attestation Authenticity, updated Identity and Secret
+  - relabeled Secret ID to Authentication Secret ID + rephrasing
+  - relabeled Claim Selection to Assertion Selection + rephrasing
+  - relabeled Evidence to (Signed) Attestation Evidence
+  - Added Attestation Result and Reference Assertions
+  - update of the challenge/response diagram and expositional text
+  - added CDDL spec for CoAP FETCH operation proof-of-concept

+- Changes from version 01 to version 02
+  - prepared the inclusion of additional reference models
+  - update to Introduction and Scope section
+  - major update to (Normative) Prerequisites
+  - relabeled Attestation Authenticity to Att.
+Evidence Authenticity
+  - relabeled Assertion term back to Claim terms
+  - added BCP205 Implementation Status section related to Appendix CDDL

+- Changes from version 02 to version 03
+  - major refactoring to now accommodate three interaction modesl
+  - updated existing and added two new diagrams
+  - major refactoring and addition diagram description
+  - prepared the inclusion of Direct Anonymous Attestation

 --- back

 {: #coap-fetch-bodies}
 # CDDL Specification for a simple CoAP Challenge/Response Interaction

-The following CDDL specification is an examplary proof-of-concept to illustrate a potential implementation of the Reference Interaction Model.
+The following CDDL specification is an exemplary proof-of-concept to illustrate a potential implementation of the Challenge/Response Interaction Model.
 The transfer protocol used is CoAP using the FETCH operation.
 The actual resource operated on can be empty.
-Both the Challenge Message and the Response Message are exchanged via the FETCH Request and FETCH Response body.
+Both the Challenge Message and the Response Message are exchanged via the FETCH operation and corresponding FETCH Request and FETCH Response body.

-In this example, the root-of-trust for reporting primitive operation "quote" is provided by a TPM 2.0.
+In this example, evidence is created via the root-of-trust for reporting primitive operation "quote" that is provided by a TPM 2.0.

 ~~~~ CDDL
 RAIM-Bodies = CoAP-FETCH-Body / CoAP-FETCH-Response-Body

 CoAP-FETCH-Body = [ hello: bool, ; if true, the AK-Cert is conveyed